Thermoregulation: In birds and mammals

 There are four avenues of heat loss: evaporation, convection, conduction, and radiation.
 If skin temperature is greater than that of the surrounding air temperature, the body can lose heat by convection and conduction.
-However, if air temperature of the surroundings is greater than that of the skin, the body gains heat by convection and conduction.
+However, if the air temperature of the surroundings is greater than that of the skin, the body gains heat by convection and conduction.
 In such conditions, the only means by which the body can rid itself of heat is by evaporation.
 So, when the surrounding temperature is higher than the skin temperature, anything that prevents adequate evaporation will cause the internal body temperature to rise.
 During intense physical activity (e.g. sports), evaporation becomes the main avenue of heat loss.
 Humidity affects thermoregulation by limiting sweat evaporation and thus heat loss.

 In reptiles

-Thermoregulation is also an integral part of a reptile's life, specifically lizards such as Microlophus occipitalis and Ctenophorus decresii who must change microhabitats to keep a constant body temperature.
+Thermoregulation is also an integral part of a reptile's life, specifically lizards such as Microlophus occipitalis and Ctenophorus decresii, who must change microhabitats to keep a consistent body temperature.
 By moving to cooler areas when it is too hot and to warmer areas when it is cold, they can thermoregulate their temperature to stay within their necessary bounds.

 In plants

 Thermogenesis occurs in the flowers of many plants in the family Araceae as well as in cycad cones.
-In addition, the sacred lotus (Nelumbo nucifera) is able to thermoregulate itself, remaining on average 20 C-change above air temperature while flowering.
+In addition, the sacred lotus (Nelumbo nucifera) can thermoregulate itself, remaining on average 20 C-change above air temperature while flowering.
 Heat is produced by breaking down the starch that was stored in their roots, which requires the consumption of oxygen at a rate approaching that of a flying hummingbird.

-One possible explanation for plant thermoregulation is to provide protection against cold temperature.
+One possible explanation for plant thermoregulation is to provide protection against cold temperatures.
 For example, the skunk cabbage is not frost-resistant, yet it begins to grow and flower when there is still snow on the ground.
 Another theory is that thermogenicity helps attract pollinators, which is borne out by observations that heat production is accompanied by the arrival of beetles or flies.

 Some plants are known to protect themselves against colder temperatures using antifreeze proteins.
 This occurs in wheat (Triticum aestivum), potatoes (Solanum tuberosum) and several other angiosperm species.